 The majority of trainees find that they have limited time for part-time work, especially while on placement.
 International students are advised to check their visa restrictions on working.

 There are three main ways to fund teacher training and depending on your circumstances you could receive them all.
-Tax-free bursaries and scholarships are available - the amount of which differs depending on the subject studied, postgraduate tuition fee and maintenance loans are available to help pay tuition fees for unsalaried teacher training routes, and additional financial support is available if you have children or a disability.
+Tax-free bursaries and scholarships are available - the amount of which differs depending on the subject studied, tuition fee and maintenance loans are available to help pay tuition fees for unsalaried teacher training routes, and additional financial support is available if you have children or a disability.
 See funding teacher training for more information.

 Will a PGCE/PGDE guarantee me a teaching job?